rj79/pycortex/README.md

 * Cache hit (Get): {"v": <value>, "e": False}
 * Error (Get, Evict): {"v": None, "e": True}
 * Ack (Set, Evict, Clear): {"v": None, "e": False}

+## Configuration
+* It is possible to set the maximum number of entries in the cache by setting the environment variable PYCORTEX_ENTRY_LIMIT to the desired limit.